nmajor/emailgate/NOTES.md

 ### Finished Todos

+- Load the price of the compilation on the home page from the product.json
+- Need to add the compilation name to the cart item description
 - See if it is possible to gzip data when streaming up to the client.
 It would be great to gzip the emails from searches and any pdf previews, even updated emails or pages, etc...
 - Need to add validation to the shipping address for the order model.
 - Make sure that attachments are included when getting the raw emails from gmail.